Makomanai Station

 Makomanai Station (真駒内駅) is a rapid transit station in Minami-ku, Sapporo, Hokkaido, Japan.
 The station number is N16.
 It is the south terminus of the Namboku Line.

 The Makomanai Park is about 10 minutes by bus, or 20 minutes walking distance from the station.

 Platforms

+History

+The station opened on 16 December 1971 coinciding with the opening of the Namboku Line from this station to Kita-Nijuyo-Jo Station.